 I would like to volunteer to help at NYPOWER!

 You sure can and we will have page up for that here!

 Generally Yes, field conditions during the event will dictate that.

 Due to the requirements of the HP Safety Code, the use of “sparky” propellants is hoped for but cannot not be assured if dry conditions create a potential fire hazard.
 Therefore, consider having an alternate non-sparky motor planned should weather conditions in the weeks prior to the NYPOWER create hazardous conditions.

+MARS requires all rockets flying on F powered and higher to use rail buttons.
+With the exception of spools, saucers and mono-copters ALL Rockets, F powered and above, both sport and competition models must be flown off an appropriate size rail OR flown out of an RSO approved tower!
 Launch rails are superior to round rods in every way and are an integral part of our system to control rocket flights.
-Saucers, spools and mono-copters are exempt from the rail button requirement.
+As stated above saucers, spools and mono-copters are exempt from the rail button requirement.

 - HP staging will be limited to 8k feet, the flyer must provide a sim detailing the altitude.